 Isuzu Motors India manufactures a range of pickup and a SUV model from its plant at Sri City, Andhra Pradesh where manufacturing started in 2016.
 The plant has a capacity to manufacture upto 50 000 vehicles per annum.
 Isuzu sold around 3000 vehicles in 2016/17.

-Mahindra Electric produces three models of electric vehicles, the Mahindra e2oPlus, a 4-door compact, eVerito sedan and eSupro van.
-The present monthly capacity of 400 units will gradually be increased upto 5 000 units till 2019.
+Mahindra Electric produces three models of electric vehicles, the Mahindra e2oPlus, a 4-door compact, eVerito sedan, eSupro van and an electric auto rickshaw, the e-Alfa Mini.
+The present monthly capacity of 400 units will gradually be increased upto 5 000 units till 2019 although just 700 electric vehicles were sold during Apr-Oct '17.

 MSIL began manufacturing Suzuki Alto model cars in Dec 1983 in Gurgaon after which it quickly overtook both Hindustan Motors and Premier Auto to become India's largest car manufacturer as early as the mid-eighties.
 The company's net sales amounted to ₹ 669 billion (2016-17) while total auto sales grew to 1.57 million units (incl.
 124 000 cars exported) in the same year.
 Suzuki Motor Corporation of Japan has a 56.2 % stake in MSIL.
 MSIL's total auto production exceeded 15 million in May 2015 and car exports reached the 1.5 m mark in Sep '16.